genaray/Arch/README.md

 entity.Remove<Velocity>();                         // Removes an velocity component and moves it to a new archetype. entity.Add<Velocity>(new Velocity{ x = 1, y = 1);  // Adds an velocity component and moves the entity back to the previous archetype.
 ```

+> Structural entity changes should not happen during a Query or Iteration ! [#17](https://github.com/genaray/Arch/issues/17) will introduce this soon.

 ## System aka.
 Query